h2337/cparse/README.md

 ## Overview

+> :warning: cparse is still under development and code is unpolished.

 cparse is a simple LR(1) parser generator for C.

 cparse uses [`clex`](https://github.com/h2337/clex) lexer generator for syntactic analysis purposes.